AdobeDocs/experience-manager-assets-essentials.en/help/adminster-aem-assets-essentials.md

 ---
-title: Assets Essentials user interface
+title: Administer Experience Manager Assets Essentials
-description: Understand user interface of and navigation in Assets Essentials.
+description: Configure the access to the Assets Essentials application using the Admin Console and then manage the tasks that can be performed after logging to the Assets Essentials application.
 ---

 # Administer Experience Manager Assets Essentials {#administer-assets-essentials}